OverkillGuy/mass-driver/docs/source/architecture.md

 ## Patch
 (concept-patch)=

-A Patch is a diff-able change, the outcome of a {{Patch Driver}}, usually in the context of a single {{Repository }}.
+A Patch is a diff-able change, the outcome of a {{Driver}}, usually in the context of a single {{Repository }}.

-When discussing a set of Patches created by the same {{Patch Driver}}, we refer to the collective as a {{Migration}}
+When discussing a set of Patches created by the same {{ Driver }}, we refer to the collective as a {{Migration}}

 ## Migration